 Consider this a PSA rather than a recipe, because this idea is certainly not new.
 But if you don’t know about adding peanut butter to your instant ramen noodles, I’m here to tell you that it’s something you definitely need to try.
-This Spicy Peanut Butter Ramen is super quick, filling, and can be customized a hundred ways.
+I love to upgrade ramen noodles and these Spicy Peanut Butter Ramen Noodles might be my favorite so far!
+They’re super quick, filling, and can be customized a hundred ways.
 So let me show you the basics and then you can make it your own!

 What Kind of Peanut Butter to Use

-I highly suggest using natural-style peanut butter, which means it’s just ground up peanuts and maybe a little salt, no sugar, no added oils.
+I highly suggest using natural-style peanut butter, which means it’s just ground-up peanuts and maybe a little salt, no sugar, and no added oils.
 The peanut flavor is much stronger with this type of peanut butter than it is with the more processed and heavily sugared varieties.

 Can I Make it Not Spicy?